 Summary Judgment Motions.

 Statement of Undisputed Facts.
-A motion for summary judgment must satisfy the requirements set forth in Vt.
+A motion for summary judgment must satisfy the requirements of Vt.
 LBR 7056-2 and be accompanied by a separate, short, and concise statement of undisputed material facts.
 Failure to file this statement may result in denial of the motion.

 Opposition; Statement of Disputed Facts.
-A party opposing a motion for summary judgment must file a response no more than 21 days after the motion is served, and must simultaneously file a separate, short, and concise statement of disputed material facts which controverts specific statements in the movant’s statement of undisputed material facts.
+A party opposing a motion for summary judgment must file a response no more than 21 days after the motion is served, and must simultaneously file a separate, short, and concise statement of disputed material facts which identifies and controverts specific statements in the movant’s statement of undisputed material facts.

 Facts Admitted.
 The respondent is deemed to have admitted all facts in the movant’s statement of undisputed material facts which they do not controvert in their statement of disputed material facts.